Cloud Computing Explained: A Practical Guide to Cloud Services & Technology

 Embracing Best Practices for Cloud Adoption and Management

-• Role-Based Access Control (RBAC): Implement the principle of least privilege, granting users only the permissions they absolutely need to perform their jobs.
-[22] This minimizes the potential damage from a compromised account.
+• Role-Based Access Control (RBAC): I live by the principle of least privilege.
+Only give people the exact permissions they need to do their job.
+This dramatically reduces the risk from a compromised account.

-2. Master Cloud Security with the Shared Responsibility Model
+2. Master Security with the Shared Responsibility Model

-Security in the cloud is a partnership.
-The 'shared responsibility model' defines which security tasks are handled by the cloud provider and which are your responsibility.
-[40] Typically, the provider is responsible for the security *of* the cloud (the physical infrastructure, network, and virtualization layer), while you are responsible for security *in* the cloud (your data, applications, access management, and network configurations).
-[22] To secure your part of the bargain, you must:
+Security in the cloud is a team effort between you and the provider.
+I always explain it like this: the provider is responsible for the security *of* the cloud (the physical data centers, the hardware).
+You are responsible for security *in* the cloud (your data, your applications, and who you give access to).
+To hold up your end of the bargain:

 3. Automate Everything with Infrastructure as Code (IaC)